rsksmart/tokenbridge-federator/README.md

 ### Latest block

-The federator will use the block number in  `./federator/db/latestBlock.txt` for the main chain and `./federator/db/side-fed/latestBlock.txt` for the side chain as starting point.
+The federator will use the block number in  `./federator/db/federatorDB.sqlite` for the main chain and side chain as starting point.
 This is important as the federator will increase the number each time it successfully polls for blocks, and indicates the last block run.
 If this files don't exist, the program will automatically create them using the `config.fromBlock` number.
 This is ok, but the default config number is the creation of the contract and may be too far from the current block number, having a negative impact in performance even preventing the program from running.
 This is way it should be as closest as the current block number minus the confirmations blocks as posible.

 ### Docker image